donate now

 Accountability

-• Arrive to the program on time, with your gear and materials ready
+• Arrive at the program on time, with your gear and materials ready.

-• Provide your team with as much notice of any absences
+• Provide your team with as much notice as possible for any absences or latenesses.

 Physical Safety

-• Know and understand the hazards of the land you are working on
+• Familiarize yourself with and be attentive to the hazards of the land you are working on, as directed by the lead staff.

-• Report anything questionable to your fellow staff to help you assess (ex.
-“Is it ok for them to be throwing rocks over there?” or “This camper asked to walk down to the water over there is that ok?”)
+• Report anything questionable to your fellow staff (ex.
+“Is it ok for them to be throwing rocks over there?” or “This camper asked to walk down to the water over there.
+Is that ok?”).

-• Report any injuries, falls, ticks or anything in need of first aid to the lead staff
+• Report injuries, falls, ticks or anything in need of first aid to the lead staff.

 Emotional Safety

-• Look for kids not having the best time, feeling left out, or any behavioral issues and communicate this to your lead staff
+• Look for kids not having the best time, feeling left out, or not keeping to group agreements and communicate this to your lead staff.

-• Report to lead instructor (or Program Coordinator) when situations feel unusual, unsafe or confusing
+• Report to the lead instructor (or Program Coordinator) when situations, behaviors, or anything campers share feels unusual, confusing, or unsafe.

 Planning & Activities